collectiveidea/delayed_job/README.md

 }
 ```

-You may need to raise exceptions on SIGTERM signals, `Delayed::Worker.raise_signal_exceptions = :term` will cause the worker to raise a `SignalException` causing the running job to abort and be unlocked, which makes the job available to other workers.
+In Daemonized mode, `Delayed::Worker.raise_signal_exceptions = :term`
+will cause the worker to raise a `SignalException` causing the running job to abort and be unlocked,
+which makes the job available to other workers.
 The default for this option is false.

+In Forking mode, `Delayed::Worker.raise_signal_exceptions` set to any truthy
+value will raise an exception only on `SIGTERM`.
+Exceptions are not raised on `SIGINT`.

 Here is an example of changing job parameters in Rails: